|Name||Ontario Deposit Return Program (under the Liquor Control Act); colloquially known as Bag It Back|

-Beer is sold out of two major channels, the Beer Store, run by the Brewers, and the Liquor Control Board of Ontario (LCBO) run by the government, which also sells other alcoholic beverages and imported beers.
-In addition, in some rural areas alcohol is sold through LCBO Combination Stores and privately owned Agency Stores.
-Combination stores are owned by the LCBO but have a more even split between Wine/Spirits and Beer on their shelves.
+Beer is sold out of two major channels, the Beer Store (TBS), run by brewers, and the Liquor Control Board of Ontario, (LCBO) run by the government, which sells other alcoholic beverages and imported beers.
+In addition, in some rural areas, alcohol is sold through LCBO Combination Stores and privately owned Agency Stores.
+Combination stores are owned by the LCBO but have a more even split between wine/spirits and beer on their shelves.
 Agency stores are licensed to distribute alcohol in remote communities where a full Beer Store is not justified.
-Domestic and Imported beer is sold through all locations, however not all imported beer is returnable for a refund.
+Domestic and imported beer is sold through all locations, but not all imported beer is returnable for a refund.

-Refillable containers comprise 85% of the total beer containers sold in Ontario and are reused 15 times.5 All costs, such as handling and transportation, are internalized through the Beer Store system.
-The Beer Store augments its recovery infrastructure through the use of authorized empty bottle dealers to collect used containers in rural markets serviced by LCBO Combination and Agency stores.
+Refillable containers comprise roughly 85% of the total beer containers sold in Ontario, with an average reuse lifespan of 15 times.
+97% of all refillable beer containers are returned.
+All costs, such as handling and transportation, are internalized through the Beer Store system.
+The Beer Store contracts roughly 150 authorized empty bottle dealers to collect used containers in rural markets serviced by LCBO Combination and Agency stores.